RadmirSalikhov/RadmirSalikhov/README.md

-## Hi there 👋

-My name is Radmir Salikhov
+## Hi, my name is Radmir Salikhov 👋

 Here are some ideas to get you started: